Learn to share, build and evaluate professional practice and educational policy.

 You can use our living costs guide to help plan your budget.
 It covers additional costs that are not included in your tuition fee such as expenses for accommodation and study materials.

 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.

-This course is part-time and designed so that you can continue to work in an educational setting while you're studying.
+This course is a part-time blended learning programme that enables you to continue to work in an educational setting while you’re studying.